Byron/google-apis-rs/gen/cloudtrace1-cli/README.md

 # Usage

-This documentation was generated from the *cloudtrace* API at revision *20151207*.
+This documentation was generated from the *Cloud Trace* API at revision *20160518*.
 The CLI is at version *0.3.6*.

 ```bash
 cloudtrace1 [options]